leeoniya/uPlot/README.md

 - No data parsing, aggregation, summation or statistical processing - just do it in advance. e.g. https://simplestatistics.org/, https://www.papaparse.com/
 - No transitions or animations - they're always pure distractions.
 - No DOM measuring; uPlot does not know how much space your dynamic labels & values will occupy, so requires explicit sizing and/or some CSS authoring.
 - No [stacked series](https://everydayanalytics.ca/2014/08/stacked-area-graphs-are-not-your-friend.html) or [line smoothing](http://www.vizwiz.com/2011/12/when-you-use-smoothed-line-chart-your.html).
 See links for how these are each terrible at actually communicating information.
+While neither will be part of the core, uPlot's API makes it easy to implement both: [stacked-series](https://leeoniya.github.io/uPlot/demos/stacked-series.html), [line-smoothing](https://leeoniya.github.io/uPlot/demos/line-smoothing.html).
 - Probably no drag scrolling/panning.
 Maintaining good perf with huge datasets would require a lot of extra code & multiple `<canvas>` elements to avoid continuous redraw and rescaling on each dragged pixel.
 However, since uPlot's performance allows rendering of very wide canvases, they can be scrolled naturally with CSS's `overflow-x: auto` applied to a narrower containing element.
 Pagination of data also works well.

 ---